-Figure 8.37: RCU Read-Side Using Per-Thread Reference-Count Pair and Shared Update using atomic_read() and atomic_set() to using ACCESS_ONCE().
+Figure 8.38: RCU Shared Update Using Per-Thread Reference-Count Pair freely, so that line 8 of Figure 8.37 must mask off the low-order bit.
+We also switched from using atomic_read() and atomic_set() to using ACCESS_ONCE().
 The data is also quite similar, as shown in Figure 8.36, with rcu_idx now being a lock instead of an atomic_t.